-Modern Root Canal Treatment put very simply has given dentists a safe and effective way of saving teeth.
-Sometimes the tooth’s soft internal core (the dental pulp) inside your tooth becomes inflamed or infected.
-This can be caused by a number of different things including deep decay, repeated dental procedures on the tooth, a crack or chip in the tooth surface or a blow to the tooth.
-Years ago there were no options for treating these things and teeth with diseased or injured pulps were removed.
-Today, dentists use Root Canal Treatment to find the cause and then treat problems of the dental pulp.
+Modern Root Canal Treatment put very simply has provided an effective and safe treatment process to allow dentists to save teeth from having to be removed.
+Sometimes the tooth’s soft core (down as dental pulp) inside your tooth becomes infected and possibly inflamed.
+This can be potentially be caused by a a few different things including decay deep within a tooth, repeated dental treatment on the same tooth, damage to the surface of a tooth (crack or chip), or a sharp impact to a tooth.
+In previous times, not so long ago, there were no treatment options for these issues and teeth with diseased or injured pulps were usually removed.
+Today, dentists use Root Canal Treatment to treat problems with dental pulp infection.

-There are a number of signs to look for when determining whether you need Root Canal Treatment including pain, prolonged sensitivity to heat or cold, discoloration of the tooth, swelling and tenderness in the nearby gums.
-But sometimes, there are no symptoms.
+A number of signs are apparent when determining whether Root Canal Treatment is required, including prolonged sensitivity to heat / cold, general dental pain, discoloration of the tooth, tenderness and / or swelling in the nearby gums.
+It should also be noted that occasionally there are no symptoms.

-Dental pulp is the soft tissue that contains nerves, blood vessels and connective tissue.
-It lies within the tooth and extends from the crown of the tooth to the tip of the root in the bone of the jaws.
-When the tooth pulp is diseased or injured and can’t repair itself, it dies.
-The most common cause of pulp death is a cracked tooth or a deep cavity.
-Both of these problems can let germs in the form of bacteria enter the pulp.
+Dental pulp is soft tissue that is made up of blood vessels, nerves and connective tissue.
+It lies inside the tooth and runs from the crown of the tooth to the tip of the root in the jaw bone.
+When the tooth pulp is injured or diseased it can’t repair itself and then dies.
+One of the most usual causes of pulp death is a deep tooth cavity or a cracked tooth.
+Both of these issues can allow bacteria enter and infect the pulp.
 This can cause an infection inside the tooth.
-Left without treatment an infection then builds up at the root tip, forming a “pus-pocket” called an abscess.
-An abscess can cause damage to the bone around the teeth and can be very painful.
+Without appropriate treatment an infection then builds up at the tip or the root, forming what dentists call a “pus-pocket” this is more commonly called an abscess.
+Abscess infections can be very painful and can potentially create damage to the bone around the teeth.

 When infected dental pulp is not removed through treatment, pain and swelling will likely result.
 Certain byproducts of the infection have the potential to injure your jawbone and cause a lot of problems.
 Therefore without Root Canal Treatment, your tooth may need to be removed.

 Root Canal Treatment often involves from one to three visits to be fully complete.
-During treatment, your dentist will remove the diseased pulp.
-The pulp chamber and root canals of your tooth are then cleaned and sealed.
+During the treatment process, diseased tooth pulp will be removed.
+The root canals and pulp chamber are first cleaned and then sealed.
 Following Root Canal Treatment it is normal for a Crown to then be needed to cosmetically restore the tooth.

 A restored tooth following Root Canal Treatment could potentially last a lifetime, as long as you continue to care for your teeth and gums properly.
 Remember, regular checkups are necessary to your wider dental health and as long as the roots of a treated tooth remain clean and nourished by the tissues around it, then your tooth will remain healthy.

-All dentists, including your general dentist, received basic training in Endodontics while in dental school.
+All dentists root canal treatment or received basic training in Endodontics while they were in medical school.
 Endodontists are specialist dentists who perform only Root Canal Treatments, both routine and complex.
 Endodontists are experienced at finding the cause of oral and facial pain that is difficult to diagnose.
-Often general dentists refer patients needing Root Canal Treatment to Endodontists.
+General dental practitioners often refer Root Canal patients to Endodontists.

-You should not chew or bite on the treated tooth until you have had it restored by your dentist this is because your tooth could fracture.
+Once the Root Canal treatment has been completed you must remember not to chew or bite with the tooth that has been treated until the tooth has also been restored (usually with a crown), this is because the tooth could potentially fracture under pressure / compression.
 To resolve this problem it is normal for a crown to be fitted to a tooth that has been treated with a Root Canal procedure.
-The only requirements following treatment are that you practice good oral hygiene, normal brushing, flossing and regular dental checkups and hygiene visits.
+The only requirements following treatment are that you maintain good dental / oral hygiene, flossing, normal brushing and regular dental / hygiene checkups.